MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 your development pipeline (or maybe in some OSS contributor's).
 Those TODO comments will be forgotten as soon as your code goes to production.

+{%
+  include aside.html
+    type="info"
+    title="TODO or die!"
+    content="If you're using Ruby, check out the gem [todo or die](https://github.com/searls/todo_or_die).
+It helps you keep those TODO's done."
+%}

 ## Don't add deprecation notes

 Deprecating code with comments is not efficient.
 Especially in libraries, developers won't read